WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### setCustomerLocation( postalCode, countryCode )
 <details>
-<summary>Use this API to set Location of the Customer/User.</summary>
+<summary>Use this API to set customer/user location.</summary>

 Parameters:
-- postalCode is a string with the postal code, e.g. zip code in US.
+- postalCode is a string with the postal code.
+For example, a zip code in the United States.
-- countryCode is a string with the two letter international code for the country
+- countryCode is a string with the two letter international country code.

 ```
 var postalCode = "95200";